WICG/webcomponents/proposals/Template-Instantiation.md

 ### 3.3.
 Conditionals and Loops using Nested Templates

-With API proposed thus far, conditional statements for use case (8) can be implemented by libraries and frameworks since they can inspect the value of expression on a template part. e.g. to support handlebar style conditionals, a template process callback could detect `{{if x}}` and ignore the rest of the template all the way up (as well as nested if's) until the next `{{/if}}` when x is `false`.
+With API proposed thus far, conditional statements for use case (8) can be implemented by libraries and frameworks since they can inspect the value of expression on a template part. e.g. to support Handlebars style conditionals, a template process callback could detect `{{if x}}` and ignore the rest of the template all the way up (as well as nested if's) until the next `{{/if}}` when x is `false`.

 However, this approach won't work for use case (9).
 To see why, suppose we had the following template: